 Once the patient completes the rehab program, they are provided with outpatient care.
 During this phase, they are given the support they need to adjust and maintain sobriety.

-Blueprints for Recovery is a rehab facility that checks off all the boxes but goes a step further when it comes to helping patients achieve and maintain sobriety.
+The PAC Program is a rehab facility that checks off all the boxes but goes a step further when it comes to helping patients achieve and maintain sobriety.

 When it comes to treating our patients, we take a three-phase approach.